 According to Verizon CEO Hans Vestberg, 5G “has the potential to be one of the most transformative technologies that we’ve seen in a long time.
 That will spur a lot of innovation of course.”

 But wait, what is 5G, anyway?
 The fifth generation of wireless networks, or 5G, has been nearly a decade in the making, and it’s finally becoming a reality.
 Promising dramatically faster speeds, instantaneous communication, and the ability to network everything, 5G has incredible potential.
-A limited rollout of the service began in select cities in 2018, and mobile 5G will start appearing in cities around the U.S. in 2019, with much more comprehensive rollouts expected in 2020.
+A limited rollout of the service began in select cities in 2018, and mobile 5G has started appearing in cities around the U.S., with much more comprehensive rollouts expected in 2020.
 For its part, Verizon rolled out a limited version of 5G for homes in 2018 and plans to broaden that and launch a nationwide mobile network this year.
-Here’s everything you need to know about Sprint’s rollout of 5G.
 Here’s everything you need to know about Verizon’s massive 5G rollout.